What are State Tax Implications for Traveling Employees?

 - Virginia

-States that impose income tax on nonresidents after a state-specific threshold is reached (varies by state):
+And these states impose income tax on nonresidents after a state-specific threshold is reached.
+The threshold varies by state.

 - Arizona